Who I Am

 My name is Evan Wood and I discovered running by accident– in fact, I grew up with terrible asthma, was diagnosed with Crohn’s disease at age 14, and by 17 I was severely underweight due to my symptoms.
 It was in 2011, when I attended a sustainable living school in The Bahamas called The Island School, that I would go for my first run.
 Every student was required to train for and complete a 4-mile swim or half marathon… and I failed the swim test, so running it was!
 When I started, I could barely jog the 4-mile loop without using my inhaler.
 But even if it was difficult, it was nothing compared to the pain I had already been going through with my Crohn's.
 And as I pressed on, I became stronger and healthier, relying less on my inhaler, and the stomach aches began to disappear.
 For the first time since my diagnosis, I felt a great sense of control and comfort in my own skin, and that I could be rewarded for my hard work.
 By the end of the program, I had not only completed the Half Marathon, but I had come from the back of the pack to finish near the front, in a time of 1 hour and 46 minutes.

 I fell in love with running and in 2012, I decided to run the New York City Marathon for Team IBDKids, a charity which supports pediatric Crohn’s and Ulcerative Colitis patients at Mt.
 Sinai Hospital in New York, where I received my care.
-My coach was none other than my doctor, Keith Benkov, who has been running marathons since the 1970s.
+My team captain was none other than my doctor, Keith Benkov, who has been running marathons since the 1970s.
 I survived the training, and even though the marathon was cancelled due to Hurricane Sandy, I met my fundraising goal and joined thousands of other runners to run the distance in Central Park anyway.
-When I had finished, I was overcome with emotion and fulfillment– I had come a long way since the sleepless nights, doubled over in pain.
+It had taken many hours, but when I had finished, I was overcome with emotion and fulfillment– I had come a long way since the sleepless nights, doubled over in pain.
 Life didn’t have to be a constant repeat of “woe is me”– not if I had any say in it.

 Current Personal Bests: